 Since its launch in 2005, the center has identified the Great Lakes region of Africa as a key geographical area of partnership.
 Together with the Mennonite Central Committee, African Leadership and Reconciliation Ministries (ALARM), and World Vision International, the center hosts has hosted yearly gatherings in the region that have contributed to forming a fresh movement for peacemaking.

-The GLI has hosted numerous regional leadership institutes based on the same model as the Summer Institute for Reconciliation.
-Moving into the future, the GLI will deepen its work at the national level through the creation and support of individual Country Working Groups, each focused on specific national reconciliation issues.
+Bringing together Christians from nine countries in Africa, the GLI has hosted numerous regional leadership institutes based on the same model as the Summer Institute for Reconciliation.
+The GLI deepens its work at the national level through the creation and support of individual Country Working Groups, each focused on specific national reconciliation issues.